|

 FOR MORE INFORMATION

-If you are serious about improving your health and fitness and want more information about the tests described above, I can highly recommend the following books:
+If you are serious about improving your health and fitness and want more information about the tests described above, take a look at the following books:

 The formula for calculating BMI is explained in more detail at the Centers for Disease Control web site: www.CDC.gov.